everythingeverywhere/lab-sb-app/workshop/content/exercises/07-exe.md

 *   [actuator/info](http://localhost:8080/actuator/info)
 *   [actuator](http://localhost:8080/actuator)

-There is also an `/actuator/shutdown` endpoint, but, by default, it is visible only through JMX.
+There is also an `/actuator/shutdown` endpoint, but, *by default*, it is visible only through JMX.
 To [enable it as an HTTP endpoint](https://docs.spring.io/spring-boot/docs/2.5.0/reference/htmlsingle/#production-ready-endpoints-enabling-endpoints), add `management.endpoint.shutdown.enabled=true` to your `application.properties` file and expose it with `management.endpoints.web.exposure.include=health,info,shutdown`.
 ```editor:append-lines-to-file
 file: ~/spring-boot/src/main/resources/application.properties
 text: |